eclipse-theia/theia/doc/Internals.md

 This registers the anonymous function passed as param on this emitter.

-Next we will need to trigger this event handler by firering an event:
+Next we will need to trigger this event handler by firing an event:

 ``` typescript
  onLogLevelChanged(event: ILogLevelChangedEvent) {